Those Who Wish Me Dead: Release

-In May 2019, it was announced Warner Bros.
-Pictures and New Line Cinema acquired distribution rights to the film.
+In May 2019, New Line Cinema acquired distribution rights to the film.
 The film had a theatrical debut internationally in South Korea on May 5, 2021.
 In the United States, it was released on May 14, 2021.
-As part of its plans for all of its 2021 films, Warner Bros. also streamed the film simultaneously on the HBO Max service for a period of one month, after which it was removed until the home media release.
+As part of its plans for all of its 2021 films, Warner Bros. streamed the film simultaneously on the HBO Max service for a period of one month, after which it was removed until the home media release.
 According to Samba TV, the film was streamed in 1.2 million households over its first three days of digital release.
 By the end of its first month, the film had been watched in over 3 million U.S. households.
-The film was re-added to HBO Max on September 30, 2021.

 Reception

 Box office

-Those Who Wish Me Dead grossed $7.4 million in the United States and Canada, and $16.1 million in other territories, for a worldwide total of $23.5 million.
+Those Who Wish Me Dead grossed $7.4 million in the United States and Canada, and $11.7 million in other territories, for a worldwide total of $19.1 million.

 In the United States, the film was released alongside Spiral, Profile, and Finding You, and was projected to gross $4–5 million from 3,188 theaters in its opening weekend.
 The film made $880,000 on its first day and went on to debut to $2.8 million, finishing third at the box office.
 The audience was evenly split between males and females, with 81% being over the age of 25.
 It was the second-worst opening of all time by a film playing in over 3,000 theaters.
 In its second weekend the film dropped 35% to $1.8 million.

 Outside the U.S. the film made $2.8 million from 33 countries in its second weekend, including opening in first in Australia ($981,000 from 249 screens, and grossing $410,000 in Russia (from 904 screens), for a running international total of $4.3 million.